-Rowling Hall is an architectural anchor of the McCombs School of Business and an extension of the AT&T Executive Education and Conference Center.
-Its design by Ennead combines flexible classrooms and gathering spaces that support new ways of teaching and learning.
-A signature feature of the building will be José Parlá's mural, which is planned for the grand entrance to the Zlotnik Family Ballroom in Rowling Hall.
+Rowling Hall is an architectural anchor of the McCombs School of Business and an extension of the AT&T Hotel and Conference Center.
+Its design by Ennead with Jacobs Engineering combines flexible classrooms and gathering spaces that support new ways of teaching and learning.
+A signature feature of the building will be José Parlá's mural, which is sited at the grand entrance to the Zlotnik Family Ballroom in Rowling Hall.

-"Among our goals is to encourage students to think broadly and creatively, to question everything, and to be comfortable with ambiguity," said Jay Hartzell, Dean of the McCombs School of Business.
+"Among our goals is to encourage students to think broadly and creatively, to question everything, and to be comfortable with ambiguity," said Jay Hartzell, dean of the McCombs School of Business.
 "Parlá may have grown up with modest beginnings, but he created value by channeling his observations and experiences in a way that resonates with others widely.
 The success of his work will provide invaluable inspiration."